-6.4 Use of asthma inhalers, epipens, injections or similar
+6.4 Use of asthma inhalers, epipens/AAIs, injections or similar

-The information held by the medical room will include a record of pupils who need to have access to asthma inhalers, Epipens, injections or similar and this information should be circulated to teachers and First Aiders.
-Where appropriate, individual pupils will be given responsibility for keeping such equipment with them and this will be reviewed on a regular basis.
-In other cases, the equipment will be kept, suitably labelled, in the medical room lobby.
-Access to this area is not restricted.
+The information held by the medical room will include a record of pupils who need to have access to asthma inhalers, Epipens/AAIs, injections or similar and this information should be circulated to teachers and First Aiders.
+Senior pupils have the responsibility of keeping AAIs and inhalers on them during the School day, at sports fixtures and during their journey to and from School.
+An additional AAI will be provided by the parents for these pupils and will be kept, suitably labelled, in the medical room lobby.

 If required at alternative locations, equipment must be signed out using the log book, located in the entrance to the medical room.
 Class teachers, group leader or PE teachers must sign in and sign out the equipment.
+There is an emergency inhaler in the lobby to the Medical Room.
+This can be used to prevent delay in treatment if the pupil has been prescribed an inhaler.